MontyGoose/blockchain-buildone/day1.tutorial.md

   return block;
 }
 ```
-The only slightly complex part here is the ternary operator to work out the previous_hash, which is checking if there are alredy blocks, and if so setting the previous_hash to a hash of the previous block, or if it's the first ever setting to 1, which is one of our test conditions.
+The only slightly complex part here is the ternary operator to work out the previous_hash, which is checking if there are any blocks, and if so setting the previous_hash to a hash of the previous block, or if it's the first ever setting to 1, which is one of our test conditions.

 We're going to skip the hashing right now - we'll do that next - so for now, we'll just keep our mock.